camilotejeiro/professional_document_templates/readme.md

 Professional Document Templates
 ===============================

-Platforms: LaTeX

-This repository contains templates to help in the creation of clean and presentable yet simple professional documents.
+This repository contains LaTeX templates to help in the creation of clean and presentable yet simple professional documents.